vercel/vercel/.changeset/old-teachers-dress.md

 "@vercel/next": patch
 ---

-next.js: move app route handlers in their own lambda grouping
+next.js: move app route handlers in their own lambda grouping, add flag to use bundled runtime